jonasballweg/LivingStories/Jonas/description.md

    - Double-check that proper nouns, technical terms, and culturally significant elements remain intact and that the overall message is preserved.
    -

 If necesary, use frameworks like LangChain or AutoGen (or any more up-to-date frameworks) in the code.
+Use OpenAi API for LLM completions and text embeddings.